 Unfortunately, the documents pertinent to your administrative separation are not in your official military personnel file (OMPF).
 Notwithstanding, the Board relies on a presumption of regularity to support the official actions of public officers and, in the absence of substantial evidence to the contrary, will presume that they have properly discharged their official duties.
-Based on the information contained on your Certificate of Release or Discharge from Active Duty (DD Form 214), you were separated from the Navy on 14 April 1999, with an "Under Other Than Honorable Conditions" characterization of service, your narrative reason for separation is "By Reason of Misconduct due to Drug Abuse," your reentry code is "RE-4," and your separation code is "HKK," which corresponds to misconduct due to drug abuse.
+Based on the information contained on your Certificate of Release or Discharge from Active Duty (DD Form 214), you were separated from the Navy on 4 February 2005, with an "Under Other Than Honorable Conditions (OTH)" characterization of service, your narrative reason for separation is "Misconduct - Drug Abuse," your reentry code is "RE-4," and your separation code is "HKK," which corresponds to misconduct due to drug abuse.